Newel K. Whitney: 1831–1838: Whitney as Bishop and member of the United Firm

 In 1831, Whitney was appointed as a bishop in the church.
 At the time, Edward Partridge was the only other bishop who had been called.
 Whitney made personal decisions about how a bishop should support his local community.

 He continued to operate his store as normal and offered limited support for the poor in an early bishop's storehouse.
 Two men accused Whitney of being overbearing and disrespectful.
 Whitney supported Gilbert's store in Missouri, which he started in 1831 and abandoned in 1833 when the members of the church were driven out of the state.
 Early in 1832, Reynolds Cahoon was appointed as Whitney's counselor.

 In 1832, on the way back from Missouri, Whitney broke his leg and foot in a wagon accident, and Smith and Whitney stayed in a public house in Greenville for four weeks while he recovered.
 Later that year, Newel was assigned to visit church members in New York, Albany, and Boston.
 Acting as the church's financial officer, the United Firm acquired over 100 acres of land in Kirtland, which Whitney paid taxes on.
 Whitney's ashery became the site of the Kirtland Temple, whose construction began in 1833.

-In 1833, the Overseers of the poor made a warning list of 22 unemployed families that might be expelled from Kirkland for being too dependent on their community.
+In 1833, the Overseers of the poor made a warning list of 22 unemployed families that might be expelled from Kirtland for being too dependent on their community.
 At the time, this was a fairly common practice, although such a long list was unusual.
 Such a list shows the extent that the church (and Whitney) must have been supporting its members, many of whom were working to construct the temple.
 The United Firm was dissolved in 1834, with Whitney paying the debts members owed to each other.
 The United Firm then wrote off over $3,000 of debt, and members decided to do business individually.
 The same year, Sidney Gilbert died of cholera, and N.K.
 Whitney and Company was dissolved in 1838.
 Whitney's ashery probably burned in 1834.

 In 1835, Whitney and Hyrum Smith went to New York to borrow money and buy goods.
 These goods helped supply new stores established by other church members.
 Whitney helped Joseph Smith establish a store in Kirtland, but it was disbanded a year later, probably because the town was already well-supplied by Whitney's store.
 On October 31, 1835, Whitney brought his parents to visit Kirtland, where they met Joseph Smith and were subsequently baptized.
 By 1836, Whitney was giving food to the poor and needy.
 The Whitneys moved to Missouri in 1838, where Whitney was appointed as a bishop, but persecution drove them to Illinois shortly after their move.